COMMUNITY

 Skid Row and the LAPD Central Division), Roy's mission was to balance the many conflicting interests of

-developers, arts and educational institutions, homeless advocates, property owners, local residential hotel
+developers, urban planners, architects, arts and educational institutions, homeless advocates, property

-and loft residents, the LA Conservancy, the City of Los Angeles, local TIFs, BIDs, the ACLU, and the LAPD.
+owners, local residential hotel and loft residents, the LA Conservancy, the City of Los Angeles, local TIFs,

-international media arts festival in the U.S.; and Roy has served as the Mission Statement Ad Hoc Committee
+international media arts festival in the U.S.; and Roy has served as the Mission Statement Ad Hoc Committee,

-Chair for the Arts, Aesthetics and Culture Committee and was an alternate Arts/Culture/Education Representative
+Chair for the Arts, Aesthetics and Culture Committee and was an Alternate Arts / Culture / Education Representative

 for the Downtown Los Angeles Neighborhood Council.